-Norfolk boasts a host of castle ruins, but 6 in particular really stand out to me, and I hope to you too.
-The six I have in mind are beautifully maintained, and I defy you to pass through Norfolk without visiting at least one of them.
+Norfolk boasts a host of castle ruins, as well as Priory ruins, most of which will leave you with lasting impressions of these magnificent buildings.
+All are beautifully maintained, and I defy you to pass through Norfolk without visiting at least one of them.

-First though, before I get onto my six favourites, let me very briefly take you back in time, to give you a little insight into why these Norfolk castle ruins are worth visiting, and why we have so many in Norfolk.
+First though, let me very briefly take you back in time, to give you a little insight into why these Norfolk castle ruins are worth visiting, and why we have so many in Norfolk.

 During the time of the Norman Conquest back in the 10th and 11th centuries, Norfolk formed part of the earldom of Harold I of England.
 It offered no active resistance to William the Conqueror and castles and churches were consequently built.
 Norwich also became a prosperous port, and during this time, over 20 castles were built in Norfolk.